cmajel/tiny-files/README.md

 * Install your packages: `npm i`
 * Update your `config.js` with your api key.
-* Update the starting + ending directory for the files youw ant to optimize.
+* Update your `config.js` with the starting + ending directory for the files you want to optimize (or play around with the examples).
 * Run the script: `node tiny.js`